Oeyvind/partikkel_fm/analyzer/readme.txt

   - saved will just read the data array from file
   - both modes will display the 3d plot (use analyze the first run, and then saved for later runs where the data has not changed)

-To run both generation and display: python run_all.py {dataset}
-  for example
-  python run_all.py test
-For subsequent viewing of the generated dataset, use python display test saved